Duke-M-commits/DukesCleanSteamUI/README.md

   - Survey section ('Would you like to recommend ...')
   - Activity input box

-Find a more detailed description: https://steamcommunity.com/sharedfiles/filedetails/?id=2294128710
+Find a more detailed description here: https://steamcommunity.com/sharedfiles/filedetails/?id=2294128710